jethornton/flexgui/docs/source/install.rst

 better for you.
 If you don't have an internet connection this is the best way to install Flex GUI

+.. note:: Between releases the deb will have the latest bug fixes

 `Installing Flex GUI Tutorial <https://youtu.be/F8mCt7JJDDM>`_

 Download the latest deb file from